Semiparametric inference for impulse response functions using double/debiased machine learning: Considerations on the practical implementation of the estimator

-As in the case of cross-fitting for \textit{i.i.d.} data, Procedure~\ref{proc:dr_single} can be extended to a setting with $K>2$ sub-sequences of the stochastic process, where $K-1$ sub-processes are used in step 2. and the remaining one in step 3.
-Steps 2. and 3. are then repeated $K-1$ times.
-In order to use as many observations as possible, we recommend dividing the observed sample into $K$ sub-sequences and drop $k_T$ observations only at the boundary between the $K-1$ sub-sequences used for the estimation of the nuisance functions and the sub-sequence used for computing predictions.
-This is illustrated in Figure \ref{fig:cross_fitting} for $K=4$, i.e. the time series is divided into four sub-sequences.
-The nuisance functions are estimated on sub-sequences $S_1$, $S_2$ and $S_4$.
-Sub-sequence $S_3$ is used to compute $\hat{\theta}^{(h)}_{S_3}$, where $k_T$ coordinates are dropped at the boundaries of $S_3$.
-This procedure is repeated such that each sub-sequence is used once to compute predictions.

-For small samples, we recommend setting $K$ to a rather large value (e.g. $K=10$).
+For small samples, we recommend setting $K$ to a rather large value (e.g. $K=10$ or $K=20$).
 This increases the number of observations available to estimate the nuisance functions.
-Furthermore, while we presented our theoretical results by removing $k_T/2$ observations from both the estimation and the evaluation sample, asymptotically it is irrelevant whether the $k_T$ observations are removed only from the estimation/evaluation sample, or in parts from both samples.
-Thus, in small samples, we advise to remove the $k_T$ observations from the data used to estimate the machine learners.
-This ensures that all observations are used in the computation of the IRF (step 3. of Procedure \ref{proc:dr_single}).

-Note that the choice of $k_T$ is also directly affected by the definition of the outcome variable.
-In cases where the effect on the outcome variable $h$ periods after the treatment is of interest, $k_T$ has to be chosen such that the two samples are not overlapping, i.e. $k_T \geq h$.
+Regarding the choice of $k_T$, it is important to note that this is directly affected by the definition of the outcome variable.
+In cases where the effect on the outcome variable $h$ periods after the treatment is of interest, $k_T$ has to be chosen such that samples are not overlapping, i.e. $k_T \geq h$.
 Similarly, $k_T$ has to take into account possible lagged values in $X_t$.
+As a guideline, we recommend that practitioners set $K$ to either 10 or 20, and, following \cite{Semenova2023}, use $k_T = \lfloor T / K \rfloor$ as an initial choice.
+This satisfies Assumptions \ref{ass:sample_dependence}.\ref{ass:sample_dependence_k} and \ref{ass:sample_dependence}.\ref{ass:sample_dependence_mixing} across a wide range of dependence structures.
+Sensitivity analysis for variations in $k_T$ can then be done to ensure robustness of results.

-\subsubsection{Estimators for the nuisance functions}
+\subsection{Estimators for the nuisance functions}